 Not all Coroner's cases are autopsied.
 Certain cases are not autopsied where no "foul play" is suspected and evidence of a natural death is present.
 In other cases where there is the possibility of legal proceedings which may arise as a result of a homicide, accident, suicide, etc., an autopsy will be performed.
 In these cases both positive and negative information is found which substantiates the ruling and cause of death as signed by the Coroner.
-If an autopsy was ordered during the investigation process the final report may take 12-16 weeks to complete.
-Toxicology studies, if ordered, may take 8-10 weeks to complete.
+If an autopsy (which includes toxicology) was ordered during the investigation process, the final report will take 12-16 weeks at a minimum to complete.
+If an autopsy is not necessary but toxicology tests are completed, these results may take 8-10 weeks to complete.